trolleksii/blog/API_SPECS.md

 # Blog API Specs

-This a specofication for a blog API.
+This a specification for a blog API.

 ### Authentication Header: